History and traditions of Harvard commencements: Ceremonies

 Once the dais is clear the Harvard Band strikes up and the Memorial Church bell commences to peal, joined by bells throughout Cambridge for most of the following hour.

 Mid-day ceremonies

 After the Morning Exercises, each graduate or professional school, and each upperclass House, holds a smaller ceremony (with luncheon) at which its member-graduates are called forward by name to receive their diplomas in hand.

 Alumni Association meeting and afternoon addresses

-At the afternoon meeting of the Harvard Alumni Association, the President and the Commencement Day speaker deliver their addresses.
+For many years, at the afternoon meeting of the Harvard Alumni Association, the President and the Commencement Day speaker delivered their addresses.
+However, in 2022, the Alumni Association meeting was moved to a week after commencement, as cancellations during COVID "helped lead to the re-thinking about purpose and forums."